code-423n4/2022-12-forgeries-findings/report.md

 # Severity Criteria

-C4 assesses the severity of disclosed vulnerabilities according to a methodology based on [OWASP standards](https://owasp.org/www-community/OWASP_Risk_Rating_Methodology).

-Vulnerabilities are divided into three primary risk categories: high, medium, and low/non-critical.
+C4 assesses the severity of disclosed vulnerabilities based on three primary risk categories: high, medium, and low/non-critical.

 High-level considerations for vulnerabilities span the following key areas when conducting assessments: